Briefgarde/TP-Convolution/rapport.md

 ### Does the transformation conserve the distance between points ?

 As we've seen in our example, the length (or norm) of a rotated vector was kept through the transformation.
 Because we apply the tranformation to every $n$ instance through the dataset uniformarly, all their own length stay the same, and they keep pointing in the same, rotated direction so, the overall position of each points compared to each other stay the same.

+In the notebook, the cell before the last one shows how this intuition is true.